 Two Rivers is a beautiful place located on the shores of Lake Michigan.
 Because of its location, it is historically a fishing community, but it’s also the birthplace of the Ice Cream Sundae and became a factory town when the J.E.
 Hamilton Holly Wood Type Company was founded in 1880.
 Within 20 years, Hamilton became the largest manufacturer of wood type in the United States — responsible for printed type that appeared in newspapers, posters and advertising across the country.

 In the past, large companies were fully vested in their town.
 They were locally owned, employed much of the population and reinvested in their community.
 The town and the factory were inseparable.

 Fast forward to today — the factory has closed.
 Some residents believe they will never thrive until another large employer comes to town.
-The good news is that when you look closely you’ll see many in the community are more optimistic.
-They are already rolling up their sleeves and aren’t waiting around for an outsider to come in and bail them out.
+However, when you look closely you’ll see many are still optimistic.
+They are rolling up their sleeves and aren’t waiting around for an outsider to come in and bail them out.
 Instead, they are rediscovering the community’s entrepreneurial spirit and reshaping the future of Two Rivers.

 Our agency is founded on the famous Jane Jacobs quote that says, “Cities can provide something for everyone, only because, and only when they are created by everyone.”
 This means every project starts with engagement.

 Over the course of one year, we deeply engaged Two Rivers residents and stakeholders through numerous focus groups, roundtables, 1-on-1 interviews, public meetings, online surveys and tours of the community.
 We met with various interest groups including students, retailers, arts groups, large employers, business owners, real estate agents and residents.
 We even collaborated with the Hamilton Wood Type and Printing Museum to create custom letterpress posters advertising a public meeting.